qgis/qwc2-demo-app/README.md

 omitted in the URL, but it can be manually added to the URL to specify the initial extent/center in a desired CRS.

+#Toggle on/off groups sublayers
+In `config.json` by changing the boolean value of the `groupTogglesSublayers` option under the `LayerTree`, you can configure the wanted behavior, for mobile and for desktop.

 ### Server

 A server component is necessary for generating and resolving permalinks.